JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/SMP 64bit scripts/skins/readme.md

 ## Usage

-Your welcome to use in your non-commercial(paid or subscription services, bundled cloud service) theme for foobar2000, Please Credit Me.
+Your welcome to use in your non-commercial theme for foobar2000, Please Credit Me.

 ## License